seyerjo/fa2trakt/docs/features.md

   3.  `content_script.js` uses `chrome.i18n.getMessage("keyName")` whenever it needs a string for the UI (button text), console logs, or error messages/alerts.
   4. Chrome automatically selects the appropriate language based on the user's browser settings and the available locale files, falling back to the `default_locale` if no match is found.
 - **Edge Cases:**
-  - **Missing Key:** If `getMessage` is called with a key that doesn't exist in the selected locale file (or the default), it will typically return an empty string.
-The code should be somewhat resilient to this, although it might result in missing text.
+  - **Missing Key:** If `chrome.i18n.getMessage` is called with a key that doesn't exist in the current locale file or the default locale (`es`), Chrome returns an empty string.
+The extension code using the result should be resilient to empty strings where possible (e.g., button text might appear blank, logs might be less descriptive).
-  - **Missing Locale File:** If the user's language is set to something other than Spanish and no corresponding `_locales/[lang]` folder exists, Chrome correctly falls back to Spanish (`es`).
+  - **Missing Locale File:** If the user's browser language doesn't match an available locale folder (`_locales/[lang]/`), Chrome automatically falls back to the `default_locale` specified in `manifest.json` (`es`).
+- **Error Handling:** The `chrome.i18n.getMessage` API itself handles missing keys/locales internally by returning empty strings or falling back.
+The extension code doesn't need explicit try-catch blocks around `getMessage` calls but should handle the possibility of receiving an empty string.
 - **Validation Rules:** All user-facing strings and descriptive error messages within the code must use `chrome.i18n.getMessage()`.